ng-/ng/readme.md

 ```

 ##### Compatibility
 Almost everything works exactly like Angular including dependency injection & decorators.
-Things that don't work on the server are $location, $document, & $window
+Things that don't work on the server are - understandably - $location, $document, & $window
 ```javascript
 	//This works
 	.factory('dependent', function($q)